What causes a sore throat?

 - loss of appetite

 - tiredness and generally being unwell.

 Sore throats can be painful for kids.
-There are ways make your child feel better and make eating and drinking more comfortable.
+There are ways to make your child feel better, and make eating and drinking more comfortable:

-- For older children, ice blocks are a good option as they provide extra fluids as well as soothes a sore throat
+- for older children, ice blocks are a good option as they provide extra fluids as well as soothing a sore throat

 When to visit a doctor